 If you have questions about your benefits, you're not alone.
 The following section may provide answers to your questions.
-If you still have questions after reading this section, call INFOLINE at 800.858.5420 and speak with a Customer Service Representative or email savings@standard.com.
+If you still have questions after reading this section, you can call a customer service representative at 800.858.5420 or email savings@standard.com.